 A non-custodial crypto wallet is a decentralised crypto wallet that enables users to keep their private keys by themselves.
-In other words, users have full control over their crypto funds and authorise each crypto transaction.
+In other words, users have full control over their crypto funds and authorize each crypto transaction.
 Upon a custodial wallet set-up, users get a mnemonic phrase.
 This phrase should be kept in a safe place because it serves as a recovery phrase in case you will need to restore a deleted or lost wallet.

-What Types of Non-custodial wallets exist?
+What Types of Non-custodial Wallets Exist?

-A hardware wallet, also known as a cold wallet, is a physical device specially designed to store private keys.
+A hardware wallet, also known as a cold wallet, is a physical device specially designed to store private keys offline.
 This type of wallet is considered to be the safest non-custodial crypto wallet.
 The device looks like a flash drive and since it is not connected to the internet, you need to plug it into a PC or mobile phone to access your crypto wallet and make transactions.
 Some popular hardware wallets include Ledger, Trezor, and KeepKey.

 Browser-based wallets exist in the form of a browser extension.
-They store your private keys in the browser and allow you to easily connect to Dapps (decentralized applications).
+They store your private key in the browser and allow you to easily connect to Dapps (decentralized applications).
 Metamask is the most widely used browser wallet.
 Some web wallets, like Brave, are built directly into your browser and require less CPU to operate.

-Mobile non-custodial crypto wallets securely store your private keys and enable you to trade and manage your crypto through a user-friendly interface.
+Mobile non-custodial crypto wallets securely store your private key and enable you to trade and manage your crypto through a user-friendly interface.
 There is a multitude of mobile wallets, with Trust Wallet as one of the most widely-used options.
 MetaMask is also available as a mobile app.